avantrec/soco-cli/README.md

 alias sd="sonos-discover"
 ```

 This allows the use of shorthand like `sk stop`, to stop playback on the Kitchen speaker.
-Note, however, that this won't work with sequences of commands using a single `sonos` invocation, separated with ` : `, only for the first command in such a sequence.
+Note, however, that this won't work with sequences of commands using a single `sonos` invocation, separated with ` : ` (see [Multiple Sequential Commands](#multiple-sequential-commands)), only for the first command in such a sequence.
 (Normal, mutiple `sonos` invocation, shell sequences using `;` or `&&` as separators will work, of course.)

 ### Options for the `sonos` Command

-- **`--version, -v`**: Print the versions of SoCo-CLI and SoCo.
+- **`--version, -v`**: Print the versions of SoCo-CLI, SoCo, and Python.
 - **`--actions`**: Print the list of available actions.
 - **`--docs`**: Print the URL of this README documentation, for the version of SoCo-CLI being used.
 - **`--log <level>`**: Turn on logging.
 Available levels are NONE (default), CRITICAL, ERROR, WARN, INFO, DEBUG, in order of increasing verbosity.